 Although they come in many shapes and sizes, most travel credit cards fall into these three main categories.

-- Airline miles or hotel points: These are airline or hotel co-branded cards such as the Gold Delta SkyMiles® Credit Card from American Express and the Marriott Bonvoy Boundless™ credit card from Chase.
+- Airline miles or hotel points: These are airline or hotel co-branded cards such as the Delta SkyMiles® Gold American Express Card and the Marriott Bonvoy Boundless™ credit card from Chase.

 - How they work: These cards earn airline miles or hotel points with a specific loyalty program.
 Cardholders can then redeem those airline miles for award tickets and other things like gift cards and magazine subscriptions, or put hotel points toward free stays among other options.